On this page we are seeking to address some of the key questions around destitution. Click on the questions below to find out more.

 See the Refugee Council’s ‘Tell It Like It Is’ briefing for more on this.

-Unless they sign up for voluntary return, they have no rights to any benefits, accommodation or work in the UK.
-They are forced to work illegally to survive, or to live on charity handouts.
-Even a place in a hostel is virtually impossible, because 99% of hostels will only take people who are entitled to Housing Benefit.
+However, unless they sign up for voluntary return or are forcibly removed, they have no rights to any benefits, accommodation or work in the UK and are forced to work illegally, or to live on charity handouts to survive.
+Even a place in a hostel is virtually impossible, because most hostels only take people who are entitled to Housing Benefit.

 All need a safe place to live, and support to get the justice and help they need.